Simon’s online Drum Lesson video project “Drum Ambition” is now available!

 Do I need a drum set if I am taking drum lessons?

 It certainly helps so that you can practice what you have learned in your drum lessons.
 That said, I will show you how to practice using just a practice pad – so it’s not essential, and shouldn’t put you off getting started.
 If you do not own a drum set (and many people choose not to buy until they have had several lessons) you can come to my studio where all facilities are provided.
+Check out the blog series “A Guide To Buying Your First Drum Set” for helpful advice on purchasing drums.

 Can I still keep up drum practice at my home if I don’t have one?